Platonism: Neoplatonism

 In the third century, Plotinus recast Plato's system, establishing Neoplatonism, in which Middle Platonism was fused with mysticism.
 At the summit of existence stands the One or the Good, as the source of all things.
 It generates from itself, as if from the reflection of its own being, reason, the nous, wherein is contained the infinite store of ideas.
 The world-soul, the copy of the nous, is generated by and contained in it, as the nous is in the One, and, by informing matter in itself nonexistent, constitutes bodies whose existence is contained in the world-soul.
 Nature therefore is a whole, endowed with life and soul.
 Soul, being chained to matter, longs to escape from the bondage of the body and return to its original source.
 In virtue and philosophical thought it has the power to elevate itself above the reason into a state of ecstasy, where it can behold, or ascend to, that one good primary Being whom reason cannot know.
-To attain this union with the Good, or God, is the true function of human beings.
+To attain this union with the Good, or the One is the true function of human beings.

-Plotinus' disciple, Porphyry, followed by Iamblichus, developed the system in conscious opposition to Christianity.
+Plotinus' disciple, Porphyry, followed by Iamblichus, developed the system in conscious opposition to Christianity—even as many influential early Christian writers took inspiration from it in their conceptions of monotheistic theology.
 The Platonic Academy was re-established during this period; its most renowned head was Proclus (died 485), a celebrated commentator on Plato's writings.
 The academy persisted until Roman emperor Justinian closed it in 529.